-She is a member of the Ontario Genealogical Society, Institute of Genealogical Studies and a freelance researcher through Library and Archives Canada/Ottawa.
+Noreen is a former investigative reporter for CBS, ABC and NPR affiliates and former communications officer for the Red Cross.
+She is a member of the Ontario Genealogical Society, and student with the Institute of Genealogical Studies and a researcher listed with Library and Archives Canada in Ottawa.

 Noreen currently lives just outside of Ottawa, Ontario on the Madawaska River.